Current Lab Members

 Amanda is investigating the factors that shape the scale of local adaptation, using urban and rural populations of ragweed as an empirical system

 Liana is investigating the extent of and links between genomic, transcriptomic, and phenotypic variation in both Medicago and Ensifer symbionts.
-She has recently been using an economical, effective, and high-throughput assay of bacteria living in multi-strain communitiies in ecologically realistic environments in order to estimate fitness, selection, and the genomic basis of this variation. .
-She earned her PhD working with Kathleen Donohue.
+We have been using a select-and-resequence method that allows us to efficiently assay strain fitness when strains are part of multi-strain communities.
+She earned her PhD working with Kathleen Donohue at Duke.

 Brendan is back in the lab after spending a couple of years as a post-doc with Andrew Srofer at WSU.
 He has been contributing to various projects by analyzing genomic and transcriptomic data and has been exploring the performance of GWAS in bacteria, a system in which such analyses are challanging due to heterogeneity in genome contents as well as long-distance linkage-disequilibrium.